Particular/docs.particular.net/README.md

 For more information about devcontainers visit the [official documentation](https://code.visualstudio.com/docs/devcontainers/containers).
 Install the pre-requirements mentioned in the [getting started guide](https://code.visualstudio.com/docs/devcontainers/containers#_getting-started) and open the repository in Code (`> code .`).

+> [!NOTE]
-Note: The docstool is currently started in the foreground.
+> The docstool is currently started in the foreground.
 While it is possible to run it in the background with `&` or the parallel execution feature of devcontainer it might be more cumbersome to inspect the log output of the tool.
 The downside of starting in the foreground is that Code will continuously show a spinner with "Configuring container".

 ### Building samples and snippets